 As a traveler to Vietnam, there are certain things you should know about Tet.
-At the very least, you should have an idea whether your upcoming Vietnam holiday will coincide with this grand event and what to expect if so.
+At the very least, you should have an idea of whether your upcoming Vietnam holiday will coincide with this grand event and what to expect if so.

-In 2018, Tet Festival is observed on February 16.In 2019, Tet Festival is celebrated on February 5.
+In 2025, the Tet Festival will be observed on January 29.In 2026, the Tet Festival is celebrated on February 17.

-1. Transportation: flights, buses and trains about 1 week before or after Tet Holiday are often booked out well in advance as Vietnamese travel a lot this time (return home/go back for work).
+1. Transportation: flights, buses, and trains about 1 week before or after the Tet Holiday are often booked out well in advance as Vietnamese travel a lot this time (return home/go back to work).
 Be sure to book early.

 2. Accommodation: most hotels remain open, so there is no need to worry about accommodation.
-However, some hotels may raise the price if you stay during Tet holiday.
+However, some hotels may raise the price if you stay during the Tet holiday.

 4. Restaurants: many restaurants will be closed during Tet.
 Therefore, Tet may not be the best time for culinary tour fans.

-5. Shops: many shops will be closed for the first few days of Tet Festival.
+5. Shops: many shops will be closed for the first few days of the Tet Festival.
 The good news is - many products will be sold at a very reasonable price because most sellers want to start a smooth sales year.

 6. Banks: banks will be closed for the holiday.

 2. Streets are quiet and light in traffic during Tet.
-Beaches will be less crowded - overall Tet is a great time for those who enjoy the tranquility.
+Beaches will be less crowded - overall, Tet is a great time for those who enjoy the tranquility.

-3. Streets are elaborately decorated and everybody looks happy.
+3. Streets are elaborately decorated, and everybody looks happy.
 Just enjoy the festive mood!

 1. Be sure to plan and book your Vietnam tour early so that tickets can be guaranteed.
 Booking two or four months ahead is not a bad idea.

-3. Since some tourist sites are closed during Tet, it's wise to plan your itinerary accordingly: visit the museums and such just before or after Tet, and relax yourself or walk around Hanoi Old Quarter or go sunbathing in beaches during Tet.
+3. Since some tourist sites are closed during Tet, it's wise to plan your itinerary accordingly: visit the museums and such just before or after Tet, and relax or walk around Hanoi Old Quarter or go sunbathing on beaches during Tet.

-All in all, if you're planning to visit Vietnam during or around Tet Holiday, be sure to prepare your trip ahead of time!
+All in all, if you're planning to visit Vietnam during or around the Tet Holiday, be sure to prepare your trip ahead of time!

-The Tet Holiday usually falls in mid January or February.
+The Tet Holiday usually falls in mid-January or February.
 Dry, bright weather is expected across Vietnam.
-Temperatures in the north (Hanoi, Halong Bay) will be relatively cool (avg temp: 17 °C) but higher in central Vietnam (Hoi An, Danang, Hue, Nha Trang, etc) and South Vietnam (Ho Chi Minh City, Mekong Delta) (avg temp: 25-28 °C).
+Temperatures in the north (Hanoi, Halong Bay) will be relatively cool (avg temp: 17 °C) but higher in central Vietnam (Hoi An, Danang, Hue, Nha Trang, etc.) and South Vietnam (Ho Chi Minh City, Mekong Delta) (avg temp: 25-28 °C).